 Whoever has ears, let them hear what the Spirit says to the churches.
 To the one who is victorious, I will give the right to eat from the tree of life, which is in the paradise of God.
 Rev. 2:7

 In this passage, those who are victorious refers to those who will be martyred for the faith.
-This definition comes from the following passage found in the letter to the church in Smyrna where this same word is used to describe the Lord’s victory over sin and death.
+This definition comes from the following passage, found in the letter to the church in Laodicea, where this same word is used to describe the Lord’s victory over sin and death.

 To the one who is victorious, I will give the right to sit with me on my throne, just as I was victorious and sat down with my Father on his throne.
 Rev. 3:21